 - New Email Notification Engine - we’ll fix some shortcomings around reducing the number of messages generated to lessen noise and server load.
-Also building in some role-specific profiles so message content and frequency are more appropriate.
+Also we're building in some role-specific profiles so message content and frequency are more appropriate.

 - Java 11 Underpinnings - Oracle Java 11 is the next LTS and will be supported until at least Sept.
-2021 so it makes a sensible platform and we’ll end support for Java 8 in SonarQube 8.x versions.
+2021 so it makes a sensible platform and we’ll end support for Java 8 in upcoming SonarQube 8.x versions.